How to Get a New Agent Productive in Their First Week

 - One place for feedback, documents, and decisions

-- No side channels allowed
+- Avoid side channels

-This creates discipline, clarity, and leverage immediately.
+This approach fosters discipline, clarity, and leverage immediately.

 Example scenario

 A new buyer agent joins a Lisbon-based team.
+Instead of sending WhatsApp links, they:

 - Create a portfolio called “Silva Family – Lisbon Apartments Q2”